duyanhle-glitch/finalsample/README.md

 The Elbow Method plot helps us determine the optimal number of clusters for customer segmentation.
 In this graph, the "Within-Cluster Sum of Squares" (WCSS) is plotted against different values of `k` (number of clusters).
 As `k` increases, the WCSS decreases, indicating that clusters are becoming more compact.
 However, the rate of decrease starts to slow around `k=3`, forming an "elbow" shape.
 This suggests that adding more clusters beyond `k=3` does not significantly improve compactness and could lead to diminishing returns.

-Therefore, `k=3` is a suitable choice for our segmentation, as it balances capturing meaningful clusters with minimizing within-cluster variance.
-This optimal clustering divides customers into three segments, each with distinct purchasing behaviors, which can then be targeted with tailored marketing strategies.
-This analysis, combined with the silhouette score and visual segmentation, enables us to better understand and engage with our customer base in ways that enhance profitability and customer satisfaction.
+Therefore, `k=3` is a good choice for our segmentation, because it balances capturing meaningful clusters with minimizing within-cluster variance.
+This optimal clustering divides customers into 3 segments, each with distinct purchasing behaviors.

 ![kmeans1](https://github.com/user-attachments/assets/648048a4-d56b-49d4-8fc8-cee040e30afd)